-A Bondholder is a U.S. Holder if for U.S. federal income tax purposes it is a beneficial owner of a Bond and is:
+A "U.S. Holder" is a beneficial owner of a Bond that is for U.S. federal income tax:

 - a citizen or individual resident of the United States; - a corporation, or other entity taxable as a corporation, created or organised in or under the laws of the United States, any state therein or the District of Columbia; or - an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source.